CruelDrool/WP-reCAPTCHA/README.md

 ## Features
 * Switch between reCAPTCHA versions easily.
-	* Each set of keys are tied the selected version.
+	* Each set of keys are tied to the selected version.
 	* Custom error message for each version.
 * Select the widget's colour theme: *Light* or *Dark*
 	* Automatically set theme based on the background colour's brightness.